 Tennessee Layoffs — November 2011

-Employers in Tennessee recorded 1 WARN Act notices in November 2011, covering approximately 9 workers.
+Employers in Tennessee submitted 1 WARN Act notices in November 2011, putting at risk an estimated 9 workers.
 The average filing covered 9 workers, with 0 closures among the notices.

 Industry Breakdown